JaVaFo, a pairing engine

 Although, after bbpPairings (see) was released in August 2016, JaVaFo cannot be considered any more the best product on the market, it is still a decent benchmark against which to test other pairing engines.

 As confirmed by the list of FIDE Endorsed Programs (Section C.04, Appendix A, A.10 - Annex 3), JaVaFo is the pairing engine of a few such programs, after the respective authors used the notes shown here, similar to the following ones, to integrate JaVaFo in their tournament-manager.

 An Advanced User Manual (JaVaFo-AUM) is available in various formats:

 · pdf file (note: in-lined hyper-links may or may not work, depending on browser or personal settings)

-The current version of JaVaFo is 2.1 (made available for the first time on February 1st, 2017).
+The current version of JaVaFo is 2.2 (made available for the first time on September 15th, 2018 - although programs relying on JaVaFo have started using it since November 2017).

 JaVaFo is written in Java (there are no relationships between the names Java and JaVaFo - it is just a coincidence).
 As said in the manual, JaVaFo can be used either as a stand-alone program by everyone or, with some manouvering, as a standard java-archive by a Java developer.

 In order to use JaVaFo as stand-alone program, a computer needs a Java Virtual Machine (JVM) to run it.
 Very likely, it already has it.
 To find it out, go to the Control Panel and look for a "Java" icon among all Control Panel items.
 If there is such icon, Java is already installed, and just its version may need a check: double-click on the Java icon or on the corresponding link, select tab General, then press button About: a pop-up window will report the current version.
 JaVaFo has been prepared using Java version-7, so any version of Java equal to 7 or greater, ensures a proper working of JaVaFo.